 - Pour into prepared baking pan or pans.

-- If baking layers, allow them to cool about 15 minutes, then turn the layers onto cooling racks to cool completely.
+- If baking layers, allow them to cool for about 15 minutes, then turn the layers onto cooling racks to cool completely.
 If baking layers, do not allow them to completely cool in the pans, or they may stick and become difficult to remove.
-Many cooks prefer to leave a 13x9 cake in it's pan for serving and storing -- and this is perfectly fine; there's no need to remove a 13x9 cake from its pan, unless you want to frost the sides and present it on a cake platter rather than in the baking pan.
+Many cooks prefer to leave a 13x9 cake in its pan for serving and storing—and this is perfectly fine; there's no need to remove a 13x9 cake from its pan unless you want to frost the sides and present it on a cake platter rather than in the baking pan.
 No matter what size or type of cake you made, make sure it cools completely before frosting.
-Even a slightly warm cake will cause frosting to melt and slide off.
+Even a slightly warm cake will cause the frosting to melt and slide off.

 No Allspice?
 No Problem!